 ▪︎ CLP

-Microencapsulated substances should be considered as mixtures.
-This was clarified by the participants at the CARACAL meeting at the beginning of July at the request of the EU Commission.
-The Commission is looking for a way to classify and label formulations that contain microencapsulated substances and are released after a certain period of time.
+At the request of the EU Commission, participants in the CARACAL meeting at the beginning of July clarified that microencapsulated substances should be considered mixtures.
+The Commission is looking for a way to classify and label formulations containing microencapsulated substances that are released after a certain period.

 No consensus

-Nevertheless, not all representatives of the authorities agreed with this decision.
-While the representatives of Germany, Sweden and Austria argued for a definition as a mixture, the representatives of the Netherlands said that the capsule should be considered as a separate form, analogous to the packaging of detergents, and classification should be based solely on the contents of the capsule.
-The discussion was prompted by a request from the competent Austrian authority in 2022 on how formulations with microencapsulated substances should be classified.
+Nonetheless, not all the representatives of the authorities agreed with this decision.
+The representatives of Germany, Sweden, and Austria argued for the definition of such substances as a mixture.
+The representatives of the Netherlands, however, said that the capsule should be considered a separate form, analogous to the packaging of detergents, and the classification should be based solely on the contents of the capsule.
+The discussion was prompted by a request from the competent Austrian authority in 2022 as to how formulations with microencapsulated substances should be classified.

 Definition and application of microencapsulated substances

-In microencapsulation, an active ingredient is embedded in a shell for reasons of solubility, reactivity or stability.
+Microencapsulation embeds an active ingredient in a shell for reasons of solubility, reactivity, or stability.

-The technology is used for the following substances, among others:
+Among others, the technology is used for the following substances:

-The EU Commission is now asking for comments from those affected as to whether a "specific interpretation" is necessary in certain cases.
+The EU Commission is now asking for comments from those affected whether a “specific interpretation” is necessary in certain cases.

 If you have any questions about the CLP Regulation and its updates, please contact us at any time.